gnattily/Palm/README.md

 No. Palm cannot join nor listen to voice channels, nor can it scan the contents of images.
 For things like this, you're stuck with manual moderation.

 #### Does Palm store my data?
 Yes, but only things required to run the bot.
 Things such as message ids, channel ids, and configuration are all stored in Palm's database.
 Palm __does not__ store any analytics, member names, nor the content of messages.
 Palm will never give third-party access to _any_ of your information, even basic info.
 If you're still concerned, consider [self-hosting Palm](https://github.com/lGrom/antitoxicity-bot#self-hosting).
-That being said, the content of your messages is send to Perspective's API for analysis.
+That being said, the content of your messages is sent to Perspective's API for analysis.
 Although Palm adds a "do-not-store" flag with your message, we cannot guarantee that Perspective will not store your messages.

 ### Self Hosting